kubestellar/kubestellar/docs/content/direct/packaging.md

 `make ko-build-controller-manager-local` will make a local image for just the local platform.
 This is used in local testing.

+### OCM Transport Controller container image

+The [release process](release.md) builds and publishes this image at [ghcr.io/kubestellar/kubestellar/ocm-transport-controller](https://github.com/kubestellar/kubestellar/pkgs/container/kubestellar%2Focm-transport-controller).

+By our development practices and not doing any manual hacking we maintain the association that the container image tagged `$VERSION` is built from the Git commit having the Git tag `v$VERSION`.

 ### clusteradm container image

 The kubestellar GitHub repository has a script,